pananton/busrpc-spec/docs/busrpc.md

 # Design

 Busrpc API design is based on the concepts from object-oriented programming.
-This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers.
-Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of busrpc framework.
+This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers (note hovewer that same terms from busrpc API design and object-oriented design may differ in some aspects and should not be treated as exactly equivalent).
+Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of the busrpc framework.

-Next subsections provide general description of all concepts from the busrpc API design.

 ## Wire types

 *Wire types* are busrpc types which are actually sent on the wire.
 Busrpc design determines two wire types:
 * *structure* which is any protobuf message type except busrpc descriptor types (`ClassDesc` and `MethodDesc`, see [Protocol](#protocol) section)
 * *enumeration* which is any protobuf enumeration type

+## Class

+Busrpc *class* is a model of a set of similarly arranged entities from the API business domain.
+Each class is defined by the internal state

+## Method

+## Namespace

 ## Classes